-Something as simple as what could happen if your off-leash dog decides to run up to a dog who is on a leash.
+Something as simple as what could happen if your off-leash dog runs up to a dog on a leash.
 It's not uncommon for the leashed dog to be intimidated, so you need to recall your dog to prevent an unpleasant situation.

 Not for Every Dog Can Be Off-Leash